VladyslavIstomin/VladyslavIstomin.github.io/README.md

 ### Application Pokedex

-To start the application you should:
+To start the application you should click on url: http://vladyslavistomin.github.io/

+Or should:

 - Clone repository to own folder, run command
 ```sh